emilsjolander/sprinkles/README.md

 void addColumn(Class<? extends Model> clazz, String columnName);
 void addRawStatement(String statement);
 ```
 Any number of calls to any of the above migrations are allowed, if for example `createTable()` is called twice than two tables will be created once that migration has been added.
-Remember to never edit a migration, always create a new migration (this only applies to production version of the app of course).
+Remember to never edit a migration, always create a new migration (this only applies to the production version of your app of course).

 ###Relationships
 Sprinkles does nothing to handle relationships for you, this is by design.
 You will have to use the regular ways to handle relationships in sql.
 Sprinkles gives you all the tools needed for this and it works very well.